epgmedia/thunderpress/wp-content/plugins/share-this/README.txt

 6. To enable Hovering Bar (floating share buttons), go to the ShareThis Options page and scroll down check the 'Enable Hovering Bar' button.

 == Changelog ==
+7.0.14
+1. Fix for ShareThis Settings keeps Resetting after activation of any plugin
+2. Fix for Warning messages display

+7.0.13
+Maintenance Fix
+Buttons not showing up on the Page

+7.0.12
+Maintenance Fixes
+1. HoverBar buttons get cut-off when placed on right position
+2. Unwanted <BR> Tags were getting inserted in button SPAN tags

 7.0.11
 Maintenance Fixes
 Fix for Conflict between Open Graph Plugin and ShareThis Plugin